 None of us is promised another day, hour, or even minute.
 Here on federal death row, that reality bears down on us harshly.
 But Christopher Vialva’s execution on September 24 weighs especially heavy on me.

-Chris was the seventh prisoner on federal death row whom the administration executed in the last three months, after a 17-year lapse in federal executions.
+Chris was the seventh prisoner on federal death row whom the administration executed since July, after a 17-year lapse in federal executions.

 There are vast differences in my situation and Chris’s: I am fighting to prove my innocence, whereas Chris, in the end, told people his story in his own words, in this video: “I’m not making this plea as an innocent man, but I am a changed and redeemed man.”

 Despite those differences, from the moment we met, I saw in Chris something I recognized in myself.
 Like Chris, I had been arrested at the age of 19 and sentenced to death at the age of 20.
 At the time of his conviction, Chris was still trying to figure out where he belonged, what he could do, and who he could be.

 I had struggled similarly upon my arrival on death row only a few years prior.
 I had been taken from my family for something that I didn’t do; I harbored a lot of anger and resentment.
 One of the older guys cautioned me not to allow myself to turn into “the worst of the worst”—who society thought I was.
 He urged me to use every opportunity to do better, to be better.
 I taught myself law, worked on my writing skills and, with my family’s support, grew into a responsible man, all the while struggling to prove my innocence, battling depression, and later cancer.
 I tried to take every opportunity to become a better version of myself than the young, frustrated man who first walked through those doors.